prometheusXN/D-LADAN/README.md

 # D-LADAN (under construction)
 The source code of the article "**Distinguish Confusion in Legal Judgment Prediction via Revised Relation Knowledge of Law Articles**", TOIS.
 It is the revised journal version of the article ''*Distinguish Confusing Law Articles for Legal Judgment Prediction*'', ACL 2020.

-In this version, we consider the **confusing law article (or charge) problem** from both prior and posterior perspectives.
+This version considers the **confusing law article (or charge) problem** from both prior and posterior perspectives.
 Through the analysis of the problem, we conflate the posterior confusing law article (or charge) problem and the data imbalance problem together and make further improvements to our conference model: [**LADAN**](https://github.com/prometheusXN/LADAN).

 Compared with *LADAN*, our main improvement in this work is the proposed momentum-updated **revised memory mechanism**, which dynamically senses the posterior similarity relationships between law articles (or charges) learned by the model during the training process.
 Besides, a combined **weighted graph distillation operation** (GDO) is proposed to adaptively capture the distinguishable features from such a post-hoc similarity graph structure.
 So far, **D-LADAN** can correct the negative bias caused by the data imbalance problem and accurately extract the differences between law articles (or charges) to distinguish them.
 The overall framework of D-LADAN is as follows: